postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 ### Turning configured rules on and off

-> Only Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can turn configured API Security rules off and on.
+> Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can turn configured API Security rules off and on.

 Your team can turn individual security rules on or off to meet your development needs: